Gunvald Tomstad: Biography

 After a party of 40 Norwegian SOE commandos crash landed in South Norway during efforts to sabotage and destroy heavy water production, his effort to help rescue the survivors compromised his cover identity.
 He narrowly escaped capture, and fled on foot through the mountains in winter, suffering hypothermia and near death illness, but eventually travelled overland to Sweden.
 He was then airlifted via Mosquito flight to the United Kingdom.
 He underwent further training in the United Kingdom for a potential return to Norway, but as a result of the illness and injuries he had suffered as a double agent, his health was not good enough.

 He was decorated for his espionage and resistance efforts and received a certificate of commendation from the British (Distinguished Service Order, the highest award available to non-citizens), but he reportedly buried his medals in his garden after the war.

 He was weary of war and espionage in general and bitter by the loss of several friends.
 In addition, most of the local populace had been unaware of his resistance role.
 There was also a lot of emotional fatigue in acting in public as a Nazi enthusiast.
-During the 1960s he suffered severe mental illness, likely due to what is now known as Posttraumatic stress disorder.
+During the 1960s he experienced severe mental illness, likely due to what is now known as Posttraumatic stress disorder.
 He received inadequate medical attention, and died from a perforated gastric ulcer in 1970, before his 52nd birthday.

 His experiences were made into a book by Per Hansson, named Det største spillet ('The Greatest Gamble'), and later a film of the same name.
 A bust of Tomstad was raised in Flekkefjord.